Bridger Bowl, United States: Family Ski Guide

 What It Actually Costs

-Adult day tickets run $99 at the window, closer to $82 online.
-Child tickets (7 to 12) cost $52.
-A family of four with two school-age kids buying online: $268 or less per day on the mountain.
-That's less than half what Big Sky charges for a single adult day.
+A family of four with two school-age kids buying online pays $268 or less per day on the mountain.
+That is less than half what Big Sky charges for a single adult day.

 The Honest Tradeoffs